chimpler/pyhocon/README.md

 # Installation

-It is available on pypi so you can install it as follows:
+It is available on StackAdapt's artifactory so you can install it as follows:

-    $ pip install pyhocon
+    $ pip install stackadapt.ds-pyhocon

 ## Usage